benjymous/annotations/sandman/sandman.42.md

 - #### Panel 4

-  Apparently, Neil meant for the servitor's name to be Taramis, not Tamaris.
+  Early editions had an error, naming the servitor as _"Tamaris"_ rather than _"Taramis"_.
+As with other errors, this was later corrected.

   Lance Smith writes:

   > Taramis?
 Not Taranis?
 Or maybe Tarani?
 (Taranis is a Gaulish deity that the Romans likened to Jupiter, though it may have been a death goddess.
   >